Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/2-putting-the-relational-back-in-relational-databases.md

 Also consider what happens when comparing time periods.
 It is easy to say that June 7th 2011 occurred before the year 2022.
 However it is a lot harder to say whether week 35 2023 (from August 28 to September 2) happens before or after September 2023.
 Sure one of them *started* earlier, but the other *ended* earlier, so which was earlier?[^strict]

-[^strict]: Being later or earlier is an example of something that might be easier to model as a strict order, where the rule that $x \le x$ for all $x$ is replaced by the rule that $x \not< x$ for all $x$.
-Strict orders are basically equivalent to partial orders, but make it harder to talk about pre-orders hence why those are introduced first.

 As noted sorting strings shows how $x \le y$ and $y \le x$ does not have to imply that $x=y$.
 In fact these pair are interesting in their own right, because they represent something that is *like* equality, without being equal.
 This is precisely how SQL Server uses collation, sorting order, to check strings for equivalence.
 The underlying concept is called an equivalence relation.

 ## Equivalence Relations